georgemitenkov/GSoC-2020/README.md

 There were a number of challenges that I have encountered while working on the project.

-- LLVM and MLIR have a wide range of APIs that help working with the data structures, etc. Sometimes it was not that easy to find the one that suits the best in a particular situation.
+- LLVM and MLIR have a wide range of APIs that help working with data structures, etc. Sometimes it was not that easy to find the one that suits the best in a particular situation.
 However, thanks to advices from the community this problem was usually promptly resolved.